mosquitogames/1819rulebook/2_sequence-of-play.md

 Place your mini-figure on an open Leader space, starting with the First Player.
 The Leader space gives you a Free Action you may use this round. *(On your first game, your starting Priorities are decided for you.)*

 ## 3. Action phase
 Play proceeds from the First Player.
-On your turn, take two core Actions, and any free Actions, in any order.
+On your turn, take two core Actions and any free Actions, in any order.
 The 6 Core Actions are:

 - **Buy** an Emporium or Battle card
 - **Populate** Singapore with a Population card